coolq4s/server-lnx/zerotier/setup-zerotier.md

 ### Pre-Require :
 - Linux Server
 - Run the terminal with `root`/`sudo`/`administrator privilege` account
-- Install `net-tools` software
+- Have `net-tools` software, if you don't have this tool, you can install it by run this command
 ```
 apt install net-tools
 ```
+- Have a ZeroTier account
+- Create a network node in [ZeroTier dashboard](https://my.zerotier.com/) in `Networks` menu.
 > - I'm using Armbian system (DEBIAN Based System) in OrangePi Zero2 and STB B860H, different os or machine maybe not working
 > - You can use any OS to remote the machine if ZeroTier supported
-- Have a ZeroTier account
-- Create a network node in [ZeroTier dashboard](https://my.zerotier.com/) in `Networks` menu.
 ### Simple installation
 - Run this command to your terminal
 ```